 You could say we’re obsessed with quality.
-From annual trips to the Yakima river valley where we hand-select hops, to our own rigorous standards for the best malted barley, we search tirelessly for the highest quality ingredients.
-We’ve invested in the best equipment, the best processes, and the best people to create what we think is the finest beer possible.
+We make annual trips to the Yakima Valley to hand-select the best hops available, we apply rigorous standards to ensure our beers are only made with the finest malted barley, and we go to great lengths to protect and preserve our proprietary yeast strain.
+We even go so far as to strip our municipal water supply to its most basic state and add back salts and minerals to create the perfect water for brewing each style of beer.
+We’ve invested in the best equipment, the best processes and the best people to create what we think is the finest beer possible.